-Degrees conferred between July 1, 2010 and June 30, 2011
+Degrees conferred between July 1, 2011 and June 30, 2012

 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
-Calculate the percentage from your institution's IPEDS Completions by using the sum of $1^{st}$ and $2^{nd}$ majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by $2^{nd}$ major as the denominator.
-If you prefer, you can compute the percentages using $1^{st}$ majors only.
+Calculate the percentage from your institution's IPEDS Completions by using the sum of 1^{st} and 2^{nd} majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2^{nd} major as the denominator.
+If you prefer, you can compute the percentages using 1^{st} majors only.

-Category Diploma/ Associate Bachelor's CIP 2010 Categories
+Category Diploma/ Certificates Associate Bachelor's CIP 2010 Categories to Include

-Certificates Associate Dachelol s to Include

 Agriculture 1

 Natural resources and conservation 3

 Architecture 4

-Area, ethnic, and gender studies 0.2% 5
+Area, ethnic, and gender studies 0.4% 5

-Communication/journalism 6.9% 9
+Communication/journalism 6.2% 9

 Communication technologies 10

 Computer and information sciences 0.9% 11

 Personal and culinary services 12

-Education 20.9% 13
+Education 14.7% 13

 Engineering 14

 Engineering technologies 15

-Foreign languages, literatures, and linguistics 0.7% 16
+Foreign languages, literatures, and linguistics 1.0% 16

 Family and consumer sciences 19

 Law/legal studies 22

-English 3.9% 23
+English 4.2% 23

-Liberal arts/general studies 0.7% 24
+Liberal arts/general studies 0.4% 24

 Library science 25

-Biological/life sciences 1.3% 26
+Biological/life sciences 3.3% 26

 Mathematics and statistics 0.8% 27

 Military science and military technologies 28 and 29

 Interdisciplinary studies 30

 Parks and recreation 31

 Philosophy and religious studies 0.9% 38

 Theology and religious vocations 39

-Physical sciences 0.3% 40
+Physical sciences 0.6% 40

 Science technologies 41

-Psychology 12.3% 42
+Psychology 12.2% 42

-Homeland Security, law enforcement, 3.9% 43
+Homeland Security, law enforcement, 4.00/ 12

-firefighting, and protective services 3.9% 43
+firefighting, and protective services 4.9% 43

-Public administration and social services 3.4% 44
+Public administration and social services 5.0% 44

-Social sciences 4.9% 45
+Social sciences 6.3% 45

 Construction trades 46

 Mechanic and repair technologies 47

 Precision production 48

 Transportation and materials moving 49

-Visual and performing arts 8.3% 50
+Visual and performing arts 6.3% 50

-Health professions and related programs 10.6% 51
+Health professions and related programs 12.2% 51

-Business/marketing 16.9% 52
+Business/marketing 17.5% 52

 History 2.4% 54

 Other

 TOTAL 100% 100% 100%